Science of Signs II: Oráculo

 Performance: Jessica Comis, Louis Edler, Gal Naor, Ruby Wilson

 Outside Eye: Sigal Zouk

 Production Management: M.i.C.A – Movement in Contemporary Art

 Production assistants: Sveta Azriel, Aleksander Ceresnjes, Iulia Postelnicu

-Oráculo is a production of The progressive wave, in co-production with ID Festival Berlin.
-In collaboration with Theater Thikwa and with the financial support of the Federal Government Commissioner for Culture and the Media and the Szloma Albam Foundation.
+Oráculo is a production of The progressive wave, in co-production with ID Festival Berlin and in collaboration with Theater Thikwa.
+With the financial support of the Federal Government Commissioner for Culture and the Media and the Szloma Albam Foundation.
 With the kind support of Ballhaus Ost, Sasha Waltz & Guests, Polyphony, Theaterhaus Mitte and Heilehaus (Berlin).